kekse1/erase.js/README.md

 <br>

 ## Architecture/Structure
-This project is also based on some base implementation which is currently not available for public.
+This project is also based on some base implementation which is currently not available for public, so **it won't run 'as-is'**!!1

-But the reason I made this one public is to provide you some example code you could use.
+The reason I made this one public is to provide you some example code you could use.
 Or feel free to create a full fledged version out of this one.

 # Contact